Veeam Backup & Replication allows you to back up and restore content of NAS file shares.

 Data Structure in Backup, Archive and Secondary Repositories

-Backup, archive and secondary repositories store file share backup data as objects.
-They also store metadata files that contain data about the original files and folders on the file share and their structure.
+Backup, archive and secondary repositories store file share backups as objects in VBLOB files (up to 64 MB each) of unstructured data.
+They also store metadata about the original files and folders on the file share and their structure.

 When you run the file share backup job for the first time, Veeam Backup & Replication creates a full backup for all files and folders of the file share.
 During subsequent backup job sessions, Veeam Backup & Replication copies only files and folders that have changed since the last backup job session.

 Although the file share backup job first creates a full backup and afterwards incremental backups, Veeam Backup & Replication does not create a separate file for each backup job run as it does during VM backup.
-Instead of this, the backup repository stores backups in 64 MB data files.
+Instead of this, it consistently creates multiple VBLOB files accompanied by metadata files that track all the changes on the file share.

 In This Section